Maldives: Protectorate period

-The Maldives remained a British crown protectorate until 1953 when the sultanate was suspended and the First Republic was declared under the short-lived presidency of Muhammad Amin Didi.
+Maldives remained a British crown protectorate until 1953 when the sultanate was suspended and the First Republic was declared under the short-lived presidency of Mohamed Amin Didi.
 While serving as prime minister during the 1940s, Didi nationalised the fish export industry.
 As president, he is remembered as a reformer of the education system and an advocate of women's rights.
 Conservatives in Malé ousted his government, and during a riot over food shortages, Didi was beaten by a mob and died on a nearby island.

-Beginning in the 1950s, the political history in the Maldives was largely influenced by the British military presence on the islands.
+Beginning in the 1950s, the political history in Maldives was largely influenced by the British military presence on the islands.
 In 1954, the restoration of the sultanate perpetuated the rule of the past.
 Two years later, the United Kingdom obtained permission to reestablish its wartime RAF Gan airfield in the southernmost Addu Atoll, employing hundreds of locals.
 In 1957, however, the new prime minister, Ibrahim Nasir, called for a review of the agreement.
 Nasir was challenged in 1959 by a local secessionist movement in the three southernmost atolls that benefited economically from the British presence on Gan.
-This group cut ties with the Maldives government and formed an independent state, the United Suvadive Republic with Abdullah Afeef as president and Hithadhoo as its capital.
-One year later the Suvadive republic was scrapped after Nasir sent gunboats from Malé with government police, and Abdulla Afif went into exile.
-Meanwhile, in 1960 the Maldives allowed the United Kingdom to continue to use both the Gan and the Hithadhoo facilities for thirty years, with the payment of £750,000 from 1960 to 1965 for the Maldives' economic development.
-The base was closed in 1976 as part of the larger British withdrawal of permanently-stationed forces 'East of Suez'.
+This group cut ties with Maldives government and formed an independent state, the United Suvadive Republic with Abdullah Afeef as president and Hithadhoo as its capital.
+One year later the Suvadive Republic was scrapped after Nasir sent gunboats from Malé with government police, and Abdullah Afeef went into exile.
+Meanwhile, in 1960 Maldives allowed the United Kingdom to continue to use both the Gan and the Hithadhoo facilities for thirty years, with the payment of £750,000 from 1960 to 1965 for Maldives' economic development.
+The base was closed in 1976 as part of the larger British withdrawal of permanently stationed forces 'East of Suez'.